 Unscored and Research Sections

-In addition there may also be a 30 or 35-minute ‘Unscored’ section, which may come at any point after the Analytical Writing Section.
+In addition to the regular sections there may also be a 30 or 35-minute ‘Unscored’ section, which may come at any point after the Analytical Writing Section.
 Sometimes in place of the Unscored section there may be a 30 or 35-minute ‘Research’ section, which always comes at the end of the test.
 Both the Unscored and Research sections usually consist of an extra Quantitative or Verbal Reasoning section.

 There will be a break of 10 minutes after the second section and breaks of 1 minute between the other sections, bringing the total testing time to about 4 hours.